Creating and Running a Phalcon Project

 /Applications/ServBay/www/servbay-phalcon-app/servbay-phalcon-app/app/config/config.php

-is a sample name for this demo (you may need to create this database manually).phpreturn new \Phalcon\Config([ // ... other settings ... 'database' => [ 'adapter' => 'Mysql', // or 'Postgres', etc. 'host' => '127.0.0.1', 'username' => 'root', // Default ServBay root user 'password' => 'password', // <-- Update to your database password 'dbname' => 'servbay_phalcon_app', // <-- Update to your database name ], // ... other settings ... ]);
+is used for this example (make sure to create it).phpreturn new \Phalcon\Config([ // ... other config ... 'database' => [ 'adapter' => 'Mysql', // Or 'Postgres', etc. 'host' => '127.0.0.1', 'username' => 'root', // ServBay default 'password' => 'password', // <-- Change to your actual database password 'dbname' => 'servbay_phalcon_app', // <-- Change to your actual database name ], // ... other config ... ]);

 1